Manchester is more than just a city. It’s a hotbed of culture, music, film, theatre, sport and food. We love being here and we know you will too.

 - Different types of accommodation

-If you are interested in attending one of the House Hunting Talks please email your interest along with your full name, institution of study (if you are using your personal email) and student number to firstname.lastname@example.org.
+If you are interested in attending one of the House Hunting Talks please email your interest along with your full name, the institution of study, e.g. UCEN Manchester (if you are using your personal email) and your student number to firstname.lastname@example.org.

 How to I find short term/single semester accommodation?